HJNVR/high_priority_papers/README.md

 `PEP 8 documentation` (Link: https://peps.python.org/pep-0008/)

 # References
-- Original reference papers can be accessed from the `reference_papers` folder
+- Original reference paper (with supplementary appendix, if applicable) can be accessed from the reference_papers folder

 # Contact information